 Pricing: Upon Request

 Google Insights helps you to search for trends and the best time for journalists to be interested in your product.
-If you’re a PR professional, then this tool will help you to know when the best time to pitch is.
+If you’re a PR professional, this tool will help you know the best time to pitch.

 Pricing: Free